 The Great Pyrenees is known as a loving yet fierce protector of their families.
 It is this devotion that has made them a popular breed choice for many decades.
-With their beautiful and distinctive white coats, gentle personality, and loyalty to their family, the Great Pyrenees has become a popular choice to mix with other canines in the pursuit of the “perfect” large breed.
+With their beautiful and distinctive white coats, gentle personalities, and loyalty to their family, the Great Pyrenees has become a popular choice to mix with other canines in the pursuit of the “perfect” large breed.

-The practice of breeding two purebred dogs of different breeds to create a brand new breed is called “designer dog” breeding.
+The practice of breeding two purebred dogs of different breeds to create a brand-new breed is called “designer dog” breeding.
 In the article below, we look at 16 different designer dogs that have been produced by mixing Great Pyrenees with another breed.

 Many deserving mixed-breed dogs are looking for their forever homes in shelters across the country.
-If you love the Great Pyrenees and are open to a mixed breed – which are often healthier and individual – you can find some of the lovable hybrid pups below in your local shelters!
+If you love the Great Pyrenees and are open to a mixed breed – which are often healthier and unique – you can find some of the lovable hybrid pups below in your local shelters!
 Let’s jump in and look at some of our favorites, including pictures of each.

 If you are not certain of your dog’s genetic makeup, you can use an at-home DNA test kit to find out.

 - Anatolian Pyrenees: Anatolian Shepherd Great Pyrenees Mix

 - Australian Pyrenees: Australian Shepherd Great Pyrenees Mix

 - Border Collie Pyrenees: Border Collie Great Pyrenees Mix

 - Great Bernese: Great Pyrenees Bernese Mountain Dog Mix

 - Great Pyredane: Great Pyrenees Great Dane Mix